ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 👨‍🏫 Click back on the **Context Analysis Button** and observe the **Indicator Panel**.

-🧑‍🏫 This panel contains a list of **Indicators** (special layers) that relate to the main factors of interest on the platform like health and nutrition.
+🧑‍🏫 This panel contains a list of **Indicators** (special layers) that relate to the main factors of interest on the platform, like health and nutrition.

 For example, in Somalia, there are indicators for Children in need of protection **PIN- Child Protection** that we will practically explore below.